BahamutDragon/pcgen/README.md

 PCGEN
 =

-######Updated: 2014-09-08
+######Updated: 2014-11-09
 ==========================
 #####PCGen Data Sets & Homebrew

 Hi mates!

 This is for my growing collection of PCGen compatible books (Mostly Closed Content).
-PCGen the program can be found at this link (http://pcgen.org)
+In order to use these data sets, you will need to download PCGen.
+The program can be found at this link (http://pcgen.org)

 To get the most from these sets, you will need to utilize the latest version (unstable if necessary) of pcgen.
 I try to use the best methods to get results, which will rely on new bug fixes or new features.